randysuen1991/ClassifierAndRegressor/README.md

 # This is base codes for the other repositories.
-In this repository, we can
+In this repository, I store some base codes for the other repositories.

 ## Two step classifier
 In general, there are at least two cpu in modern computers, so I would use concurrent.futures module